Explore Outreach Efforts

 New Voting System Demonstration — Multilingual Department of Elections staff will demonstrate how to use new voting equipment at your event.
 Note that New Voting System Demonstrations are designed for larger audiences.

-November 5, 2019 Election Presentation — Multilingual Department of Elections will present a 30-minute, non-partisan slide show highlighting key dates and deadlines for the upcoming election, discuss how to register to vote, explain ranked-choice voting, present voting options, and highlight key features of the new voting system.
+November 5, 2019 Election Presentation — Multilingual Department of Elections staff will present a 30-minute, non-partisan slide show highlighting key dates and deadlines for the upcoming election, discuss how to register to vote, explain ranked-choice voting, present voting options, and highlight key features of the new voting system.

 Ranked-Choice Voting (RCV) Presentation — Multilingual Department of Elections staff will review and demonstrate how to mark a contest that uses ranked-choice voting, and discuss RCV key points to remember, frequently asked questions, and more.
 Additionally, demonstration ballots will be distributed to event attendees for hands-on practicing marking RCV contest.